ashtishad/ecommerce/readme.md

 - DB_NAME           `[Name of the database]` : `users`

 ###### MySQL Database Setup
-Make the changes to your `start.sh` file for modifying default db configurations.
+* Make the changes to your `start.sh` file for modifying default db configurations.
 * `docker-compose.yml` file.
 This contains the database migrations scripts.
 You just need to bring the container up.
 * `docker-compose down
   docker volume rm ecommerce_mysqldata` to wipe up a database and remove applied migrations.
   To start the docker container, run the `docker-compose up`.

+###### Run the application
-* Run the application with `./start.sh` command from project root. or, if you want to run it from IDE, please set environment variables by executing command from start.sh on your terminal
+* Run the application with `./start.sh` command from project root. or, if you want to run it from IDE, please set environment variables by executing command from start.sh on your terminal.
+* (optional) Make the Script Executable: You must give the script execute permissions before you can run it.
+Use the following command:
+    `chmod +x start.sh`

 #### Tools Used